AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-text-string-localization.md

 In the above example, `attribute::LocaleStrMap` has an entry with an empty *`locale`* value.
 The server uses this entry to handle all `locale=` values which are not explicitly specified otherwise in the translation map.

-The example translation map specifies that in such a case the *`defaultString`* should be returned if available.
-Thus, the following would be returned if this translation map were applied to the request `/is/image/myCat/myItem?req=&locale=ja`:
+The example translation map specifies that in such a case the *`defaultString`* should be returned, if available.
+Therefore, the following is returned if this translation map is applied to the request `/is/image/myCat/myItem?req=&locale=ja`:

 `val1=111 str1=Default1 val2=value2 str2= str3=Default3`